NewStrangeWorlds/BeAR/docs_src/sections/chemistry_models.rst

 For each species, a corresponding entry in the prior config file is required.
 The order of the priors has to be identical to the one in the ``forward_model.config``.

-Currently, BeAR will fill up the background of the atmosphere with a mixture of molecular hydrogen and helium, based on the solar elemental abundances of H and He.

 Furthermore, as described by `Kitzmann et al. (2020) <https://ui.adsabs.harvard.edu/abs/2020ApJ...890..174K/>`_, the abundance of sodium (Na) is linked to the one of potassium (K) through the ratio of their solar elemental abundances.
 Thus, in the example above, the Na abundance would automatically be